 Man, nothing really.

-You're delivering pizza.
+You're delivering pizza?

-That's a good that's a great career.
+That's a great career.

-You're 24, you still got plenty of time in your life.
+You still got plenty of time in your life.

-Um you don't drink and smoke weed, do you?
+You don't drink and smoke weed, do you?

-Uh, I do smoke weed.
+I do smoke weed.

 Yeah.